HavenDV/Mvvm.Interactions/README.md

 }
 var text = await file.ReadTextAsync().ConfigureAwait(true);

-// Save (you need to save file from previuos step) await file.WriteTextAsync(text).ConfigureAwait(false);
+// Save (if you need to save file from previuos step) await file.WriteTextAsync(text).ConfigureAwait(false);

 // Save As